AI Wage Gap Q2 2026

 Fifteen numbers that defined the first quarter of the AI labor economy.

-We synthesized Q1 2026 data from PwC, McKinsey, Lightcast, the WEF, Stanford HAI, Goldman Sachs, LinkedIn, Deloitte, BCG, Microsoft and Anthropic into a single operating picture.
-The pattern is unambiguous: the premium for AI fluency keeps climbing while the floor for unaugmented knowledge work keeps dropping.
+We synthesized Q2 2026 data from PwC's new Global AI Jobs Barometer, the Stanford AI Index 2026, Lightcast, the WEF, BCG, Deloitte, McKinsey, MIT and Challenger into a single operating picture.
+The pattern is unambiguous: the premium for AI fluency keeps climbing, the bottom rung keeps breaking, and the enterprise value gap keeps widening — regardless of the softening headlines.

 Lightcast · Beyond the Buzz